 - Egg (for brushing on top of the puff pastry before baking)

-The cream and sugar added to the apples inside the puff pastry make a beautiful and delicious sauce.
-These apple dumplings because they are whole when they wrapped in the puff pastry, come out soft and delicious.
+The cream and sugar added to the center of the apples inside the puff pastry make a beautiful and delicious sauce.
+Because these apple dumplings are whole and then wrapped in the puff pastry, they come out soft and delicious.

-They become even tastier with the sauce that is made inside the puff pastry pocket that you will make.
+They become even tastier with the sauce that is made and gets poured into the center of the apple.

-- Drizzle the apples with a little cream, cinnamon and sugar.
+- Assembling: Place your apples on top of the puff pastry and drizzle the center of the apples with a little cream, cinnamon and sugar.

 I really like serving these with a good vanilla ice cream on the side because in my opinion, anything with warm apples always tastes better with vanilla ice cream.
 I also serve this with homemade whipped cream and that is just as amazing.